RaghuHemadri/Reinforcement-Learning-Reading-List/README.rst

 =====================
-Key Papers in Deep RL
+Deep Reinforcement Learning Reading List
 =====================

 What follows is a list of papers in deep RL that are worth reading.
 This is *far* from comprehensive, but should provide a useful starting point for someone looking to do research in the field.